ghyslain/ghyslain.me/index.md

 ---
 layout: default
+description: "This is the personal website of a data scientist enthusiast with a big passion for entrepreneurship."

 ---

-**Hi!** I am a Junior Data Scientist based in London with a strong background in Engineering Sciences.
+**Hi!** I am a Junior Data Scientist based in London with a strong background in Engineering Sciences and a passion for entrepreneurship.

 I am looking for a full-time Data Science position in London from April 2017.
 You can find out more about me on [LinkedIn](https://www.linkedin.com/in/ghyslaingaillard).